KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/01.Programming-Fundamentals-and-Unit-Testing/11.Methods/README.md

 ## 🔧 Tasks Overview:

+---

-### 📝 Task 1: [Sign of Integer Number]
+### Task 1: Sign of Integer Number
-**Problem Statement:**
 Write a program that:

-- Reads an integer number N from the console
+- Reads an integer number N from input.
-- Create a method that prints the sign of an entered number N:
+- Implements a method that prints the sign of N:
-  - If the number is positive (N > 0): "The number {number} is positive."
+  - If N > 0: prints `"The number {N} is positive."`
-  - If the number is negative (N < 0): "The number {number} is negative."
+  - If N < 0: prints `"The number {N} is negative."`
-  - If the number is zero (N = 0): "The number {number} is zero."
+  - If N = 0: prints `"The number {N} is zero."`

 ---

-### 📝 Task 2: [Grades]
+### Task 2: Grades
-**Problem Statement:**
 Write a program that:

-- Reads a grade (floating-point number) from the console
+- Reads a floating-point grade from input.
-- Create a method that receives a grade between 2.00 and 6.00
-- Prints the corresponding grade in words:
+- Implements a method that receives a grade between 2.00 and 6.00 and prints the grade in words:
-  - "Fail" - If the grade is in range 2.00 – 2.99 (inclusively)
+  - "Fail" for grades 2.00 – 2.99
-  - "Average" - If the grade is in range 3.00 – 3.49 (inclusively)
+  - "Average" for grades 3.00 – 3.49
-  - "Good" - If the grade is in range 3.50 – 4.49 (inclusively)
+  - "Good" for grades 3.50 – 4.49
-  - "Very good" - If the grade is in range 4.50 – 5.49 (inclusively)
+  - "Very good" for grades 4.50 – 5.49
-  - "Excellent" - If the grade is in range 5.50 – 6.00 (inclusively)
+  - "Excellent" for grades 5.50 – 6.00

 ---

-### 📝 Task 3: [Printing Triangle]
+### Task 3: Printing Triangle
-**Problem Statement:**
 Write a program that:

-- Reads an integer number N from the console
+- Reads an integer N from input.
-- Create a method for printing triangle depending on value of the number N
+- Implements a method to print a triangle based on N.

 ---

-### 📝 Task 4: [Calculate Rectangle Area]
+### Task 4: Calculate Rectangle Area
-**Problem Statement:**
 Write a program that:

-- Reads two integer numbers from the console: width and length
+- Reads two integers: width and length.
-- Create a method which returns rectangle area with given width and length
+- Implements a method that calculates and returns the area of the rectangle (width × length).

-Hint: Rectangle area can be calculated when you multiply width and length of the rectangle.

 ---

-### 📝 Task 5: [Repeat String]
+### Task 5: Repeat String
-**Problem Statement:**
 Write a program that:

-- Reads a text (string) and repeat count (integer number) from the console
+- Reads a string and a repeat count (integer) from input.
-- Write a method that receives a string and a repeat count
+- Implements a method that receives the string and repeat count, and returns a new string with the original string repeated count times, concatenated without spaces.
-- The method should return a new string, containing the initial one, repeated count times without space

 ---

-### 📝 Task 6: [Math Power]
+### Task 6: Math Power
-**Problem Statement:**
 Write a program that:

-- Reads two integer numbers from the console: base number and power
+- Reads two integers: base number and power.
-- Create a method, which receives two numbers as parameters:
-  - The first number – the base
-  - The second number – the power
-- The method should return the base raised to the given power
+- Implements a method that receives the base and power, and returns the base raised to the given power.

 ---

-### 📝 Task 7: [Greater of Two Values]
+### Task 7: Greater of Two Values
-**Problem Statement:**
 Write a program that:

-- Reads a type (string) and two values of this type from the console
+- Reads a type (string) and two values of that type from input.
-- Entered type can be one of the following values: "int", "char" or "string"
+- The type can be "int", "char", or "string".
-- Create methods which can compare int, char or string
-- Return the biggest of the two values

----
+- Implements methods to compare two values of the given type and returns the greater one.